 Candidates needing a visa to study in Switzerland must apply for enrolment at least two months prior to the deadlines indicated above.

 University studies in political science develop, in addition to specific academic skills, a great many skills which are valuable and transferable when students enter the job market: oral and written communication, critical, analytical and summarising faculties, abilities in research, project management and so on.

 These skills, combined with specialist knowledge acquired in the course of studies, prepare for a wide range of employment opportunities such as :

-Alumni move into a wide variety of roles, for example as a head of the press and media service for a festival, information officer for a federation or public institution, or trade union secretary.
+Alumni move into a wide variety of roles, for example as project or communications manager, journalist, information officer for a federation or public institution, or trade union secretary.